DataDog/integrations-extras/pliant/README.md

 `org`
 `id`

 This workflow can use these input variables to trigger/perform any desired infrastructure automation actions, based on the data Datadog triggers the workflow with.
 In this example, we restart a host via SSH if we have a certain input.
+We also have additional output variables (`host`, `meta`, and `ip`) we have initialized.
+Our workflow will assign these output variables and output them on completion.
+We may also specify variables which are neither input nor output variables to use interally within our workflow's logic.

 ![Expand][11]